How to Get Calcium continued...

 Supplement Your Diet

-Having UC means you may be missing some key vitamins and minerals.
+UC means your body can’t absorb some key vitamins and minerals from your food.
 Your doctor might recommend extra supplements with your prenatal vitamins.

 - If you're taking the drug sulfasalazine, you may need more folic acid than what’s already recommended for pregnant women.

 - Steroids can lower calcium levels, so you may need a calcium supplement with vitamin D.